Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 science history when SAT was considered unsolvable.
 However, it is important to understand that these complexity results describe the worst case behavior.
-It turns out that there is a large class of formulas where SAT is tractable, even on inputs with millions of variables, and SAT solvers are used with great success in industries like chip design for decades now.
+It turns out that there is a large class of formulas where SAT is tractable, even on inputs with millions of variables, and SAT solvers have been used with great success in industries like chip design for decades now.

 For the usage of Certora Prover this means that timeouts can happen, but that